-- Mature applicant with standing in the required courses and/or mature student testing that meets the minimum standards for admission
+- Applicants can write the mature student testing in English that meets the minimum standards for admission (available through testing services)

-Applicants who are 19 years of age or over by the first day of classes, and who lack the academic entrance qualifications, may be considered for entrance to an appropriate post-secondary diploma or certificate program as mature applicants.
-Each applicant will be considered on an individual basis and acceptance will be determined by counselling, Communication Placement Assessment (CPA), previous post-secondary education and evaluation of experience.
-Some programs also have specific prerequisite requirements that must be met prior to admission.
-Mature applicants must meet all program specific prerequisites.
-Those applying as mature students and having no documentation of

-Grade 12 education must supply, if required, proof of age, such as a copy of an official birth certificate or driver's licence.
+Non-secondary school applicants who are 19 years of age or over by the first day of classes, and who lack the academic entrance qualifications, may be considered for entrance to an appropriate post-secondary diploma or certificate program as mature applicants.
+Mature applicants must meet all program specific prerequisites including all selection criteria; equivalencies are stated above.
+Applicants who are unsure whether they meet admission requirements should contact the Office of the Registrar.
+In addition, those applying as mature students and having no documentation of Grade 12 education must supply, if required, proof of age, such as a copy of an official birth certificate or driver's licence.
 Refer to Section 2.5 and 2.6 of the Academic Calendar for further details.

+Credit transfer and course exemptions:

+Applicants who have taken courses from a recognized and accredited post-secondary institution and/or have relevant life/learning experience may be eligible for credit transfer/course exemptions.
+Courses/experience must match at least 80% of the learning outcomes of a Georgian College course with a minimum grade of 60% or C achieved in previous coursework; some program exceptions apply (see program outline).
+For further information please visit the Credit Transfer Centre website: georgiancollege.ca/admissions/credit-transfer/